SupeRuier/awesome-active-learning/contents/deep_AL.md

   Data augmentation and active learning at the same time.
   The labeled set not only have queried data but also the generated data in each loop.
   The classifier and the GAN model are trained jointly.
-- [LADA: Look-Ahead Data Acquisition via Augmentation for Deep Active Learning [2021, NeuraIPS]](https://proceedings.neurips.cc/paper/2021/file/c1b70d965ca504aa751ddb62ad69c63f-Paper.pdf):
+- [LADA: Look-Ahead Data Acquisition via Augmentation for Deep Active Learning [2021, NeurIPS]](https://proceedings.neurips.cc/paper/2021/file/c1b70d965ca504aa751ddb62ad69c63f-Paper.pdf):
-  Augmentation before selection.
+  LADA takes the influence of the augmented data into account to construct acquisition function

 Labeled-unlabeled data indistinguishable:
-- [Deep Active Learning: Unified and Principled Method for Query and Training [2020, ICAIS]](https://arxiv.org/abs/1911.09162)
+- [Deep Active Learning: Unified and Principled Method for Query and Training [2020, ICAIS]](https://arxiv.org/abs/1911.09162): WAAL.
 - [Visual Transformer for Task-aware Active Learning [2021]](https://arxiv.org/pdf/2106.03801.pdf)

 Consistency (stay same after a distortion):